JVital2013/vitality-goes/docs/used-emwin-data.md

 Active alerts and warnings will show at the top of the Current Weather tab, if there are any.

 ### Weather Warning Alert
-The following weather warnings are parsed and included in  at the top of the page Current Weather screen in red.
+The following weather warnings are parsed and included at the top of the page Current Weather screen in red.
 The full text of these alerts are displayed.
 The geofencing information is parsed, which Vitality GOES checks against your configured latitude/longitude to see if you're within the warning area.
-It will also look for the UNTIL like so it can properly hide expired alerts.
+It will also look for the `UNTIL` line so it can properly hide expired alerts.

 | GOES-N File name part | Type of Warning |
 |-----------------------|-----------------|